Panzerschrek/U-00DC-Sprache/source/docs/en/variables.rst

    auto mut global_int = 66;
    var f32 mut global_float = 0.25f;

-The only substantial difference between mutable and immutable global variables is a possiblility of mutable references creation.
+The only substantial difference between mutable and immutable global variables is a possibility of mutable references creation.
 There are forbidden, since it's not possible to synchronize access properly.